Castilla y León

 Castilla y León is known for producing high-quality red and white wines, but also Rosé.
 The region is home to several Denominaciones de Origen (DOs), each with its own distinctive characteristics, thus providing greater diversity to Castilian wines.

-When it comes to red wines, the Ribera del Duero DO is one of the most renowned in the Castile y León wine region, producing full-bodied and complex wines with intense aromas of dark fruit, vanilla, and oak.
-The region's extreme climate, with hot summers and cold winters, results in low yields and highly concentrated grapes.
+When it comes to red wines, the Ribera del Duero DO is one of the most renowned in the Castile y León wine region.
+This region produce wines that are full-bodied and complex, with intense aromas of dark fruit, vanilla, and oak that pair amazingly with delicate dishes like Roast suckling pig.
+The region's extreme climate, with hot summers and cold winters, results in low yields and highly concentrated grapes, that give the wines from the region rich flavors.
 The Toro DO, located further to the west, is known for its powerful and structured red wines made primarily from the Tinta de Toro grape variety.
 These wines have a bold fruit profile, with notes of blackberry, plum, and licorice, and a strong tannic structure.

 Insects in the vineyards